Diocese of Davenport: 1930 to 1966

 The diocese celebrated its Golden Jubilee in 1931.
 The next year, Rohlman convoked the diocese's third synod to bring the diocese's regulations in line with the 1917 Code of Canon Law.
 The synod also set the salary for pastors at $1,000 per year, plus household expenses, and salaries for associate pastors and chaplains at $500.
 Catholic Charities set up their offices in the Kahl Building.
 They were joined in 1932 with the chancery and the newly established superintendent of schools.
 All of these offices and the bishop's office moved into a property on Church Square behind St. Anthony's Church downtown.
-It was renamed the Cosgrove Building after Bishop Cosgrove.
-The Catholic Messenger, an independent Catholic newspaper published in Davenport, was experiencing financial problems during the Great Depression; the diocese purchased it in 1937 to use as the diocesan newspaper.
+It was renamed the Cosgrove Building after Cosgrove.
+The Catholic Messenger, an independent Catholic newspaper published in Davenport, was experiencing financial problems during the Great Depression of the 1930s; the diocese purchased it in 1937 to use as the diocesan newspaper.